-Smartphone games comprise a large part of sales, and game launches during the current fiscal year were Dragon Project and Pro Baseball Versus overseas, and Disney TSUM TSUM LAND, Alice Gear Aegis and DREAM! ing in Japan.
-Furthermore, with regard to existing titles such as Quiz RPG: The World of Mystic Wiz and White Cat Project, the Group operated services to increase user engagement by producing goods, holding real events and conducting other measures, in addition to implementing promotions in TV commercials and on online video platforms.
+Smartphone games comprise a large part of sales, and game launches during the current fiscal year were Alice Gear Aegis and Disney TSUM TSUM LAND in Taiwan, Hong Kong and Macau.
+We also launched Bakuretsu Monster, Project Babel and Dragon Quest Walk, a collaboration title with Square Enix Co., Ltd. in Japan.
+With regard to existing titles such as Quiz RPG: The World of Mystic Wiz and White Cat Project, the Group operated services to increase user engagement by producing goods, holding real events and conducting other measures, in addition to implementing promotions in TV commercials and on online video platforms.
+In addition, we started offering the PC version of Alice Gear Aegis to advance its expansion into devices other than smartphones.